himanshugullaiya/Demographic-Segmentation/README.md

 # Demographic-Segmentation
-Demographic Segmentation of Employees of a Bank using Clustering
+Demographic Segmentation of Customers of a Mall using Clustering
 ![](result.png)